hbaghar/DATA598-Time-Series-Analysis/Week 3/Week_3_Lab_Pt1.md

     spikes, it means we have missed AR/MA terms
 -   *QQ plot:* Checking the normality assumption - useful when we make forecasts because we assume normality
--   *Ljung-Box p-value plot:* Indication of white noise, we want to see all the p-values above the blue line
+-   *Ljung-Box p-value plot:* Used to examine residuals from a time series model to test whether auto-correlations are significantly different from 0.
+Indication of white noise, we want to see all the p-values above the blue line

+## What do the console results mean?

+-   *ttable:* Coefficient estimates along with hypothesis tests and p-value (interpreted just like in regression models)
+-   *AIC:* Akaike’s Information Criterion.
+A model fit parameter that helps compare fit of different subsets of models.
+Lesser is better.
+-   *AICc:* Akaike’s Information Criterion corrected.
+Adds extra penalty for more parameters.
+Used more commonly in time series models than AIC.
+-   *BIC:* Closely related to BIC but does not penalize for more parameters
+-   *sigma^2:* Variance of the residual

 ## Let’s try an AR3 model - Instructor’s recommendation